Pepe-Padilla/Pepe-Padilla/README.md

 ## Hi there!
 I'm José Padilla (but you can call me Pepe) 👋
+###### I use this profile for personal projects only.
+All my professional work has been done in private repositories owned by the clients, so it is not reflected here.

 - 🎓 **Computer Science Engineer**
   - Master's degree in System Process Management